-- Create a TDM program for City of Los Altos employees, encouraging carpools to meetings. - Encourage employers in Los Altos to offer commuter benefit programs, providing incentives for employees to walk, bike, carpool, or take transit to work.
+- Continue to support TDM programs for City of Los Altos employees, encouraging carpools to meetings. - Encourage employers in Los Altos to offer commuter benefit programs, providing incentives for employees to walk, bike, carpool, or take transit to work.

 6.1.2 Safe Routes to School Program